oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 -  the number of those currently established connections is less than the pool’s ``poolMax`` setting

 Pool shrinkage happens when the application returns connections to the pool, and they are then unused for more than :attr:`~oracledb.poolTimeout` seconds.
 Any excess connections above ``poolMin`` will be closed.
-Prior to using Oracle Client 21, this pool shrinkage was only initiated when the pool was later accessed.
+When node-oracledb Thick mode is using using Oracle Client 19 or earlier, this pool shrinkage is only initiated when the pool is accessed, so a pool in a completely idle application will not shrink.

 For pools created with :ref:`External Authentication <extauth>`, with :ref:`homogeneous <createpoolpoolattrshomogeneous>` set to *false*, or